Israeli army reinforces in West Bank after synagogue shooting

 By Maayan Lubell

-JERUSALEM, Jan 28 (Reuters) - A possible shooting attack wounded two people in Jerusalem on Saturday, as Israel's military said it was boosting its forces in the occupied West Bank after a Palestinian gunman shot dead seven people near a synagogue on the outskirts of the city.
+JERUSALEM, Jan 28 (Reuters) - Israel's military said it was boosting its forces in the occupied West Bank a day after a Palestinian gunman shot dead seven people on the outskirts of Jerusalem, and another shooting attack in the city on Saturday wounded two people.

-Friday night's shooting came a day after the deadliest Israeli raid in the West Bank in years and cross-border fire between Israel and Gaza that heightened fears of a spiral in bloodshed.
+The attacks come towards the end of a month of growing confrontation and follow an Israeli raid in the West Bank that killed nine Palestinians, including seven gunmen, and cross-border fire between Israel and Gaza that heightened fears of a spiral in bloodshed.

-On Saturday, the Israeli ambulance service said two people were hurt in what appeared to be another shooting attack.
+Prime Minister Benjamin Netanyahu's new cabinet, which includes hardline nationalist parties that have called for stronger action against Palestinians, was due to meet later on Saturday.

-Israeli police said that the gunman in Friday's attack was a 21-year-old Palestinian resident of East Jerusalem who appeared to have acted alone in carrying out the attack in an area that Israel annexed to Jerusalem after the 1967 Middle East war.
+Friday's attack outside a synagogue was the deadliest in the city area since 2008.
+The gunman, Khairi Alqam, was a 21-year-old Palestinian resident of East Jerusalem, according to police.
+He struck in an area that Israel annexed to Jerusalem after the 1967 war.

-It said he had tried to flee by car but was pursued by police and shot dead.
-Forty-two suspects, including members of the gunman's family, had been arrested and authorities were on the highest alert, the police said.
+Police said he had tried to flee by car but was pursued by officers and shot dead.
+Forty-two suspects, including members of the gunman's family, had been arrested, the police said.

+On Saturday, police said a 13-year-old boy from East Jerusalem opened fire and wounded two people before he was shot and wounded by passers-by.

+That incident took place around Silwan, a Palestinian neighbourhood in East Jerusalem that lies below the Old City walls and where Israeli settlers have stepped up their presence over the past few years.

-The attack underlined fears of an escalation in violence after months of clashes in the West Bank culminating in a raid in Jenin on Thursday that killed at least nine Palestinians.
+The attacks underlined the potential for an escalation in violence after months of clashes in the West Bank culminating in a raid in Jenin on Thursday that killed at least nine Palestinians, the deadliest such raid in years.

 "Following an IDF (Israeli Defence Forces) situational assessment, it was decided to reinforce the Judea and Samaria (West Bank) Division with an additional battalion," the military said.

-The outbreak of violence is the first major confrontation since Israeli Prime Minister Benjamin Netanyahu took office last month at the head of a government that includes hardline nationalist parties.

-Following an assessment with security authorities, Netanyahu urged people not to take the law into their own hands but said measures had been decided and cabinet would meet on Saturday.

-Far-right National Security Minister Itamar Ben-Gvir, visited the site of the attack, where he was greeted with a mixture of cheers and anger.
-"The government has to respond, God willing this is what will happen," he told a waiting crowd.
+On Friday night far-right National Security Minister Itamar Ben-Gvir, visited the site of the attack, where he was greeted with a mixture of cheers and anger.
+"The government has to respond, God willing this is what will happen," he said.

+Netanyahu urged people not to take the law into their own hands but said measures had been decided.

 CONDEMNATION

-Friday's shooting, which occurred on International Holocaust Remembrance Day and on the Jewish Sabbath, was condemned by the White House and U.N.
-Secretary General Antonio Guterres, who expressed concern over the current escalation of violence and urged "utmost restraint".
+Friday's shooting, on International Holocaust Remembrance Day, was condemned by the White House and U.N.
+Secretary General Antonio Guterres, who urged "utmost restraint".
 It came days before a planned visit by U.S. Secretary of State Antony Blinken to Israel and the West Bank.

 Lebanon's Iran-backed group Hezbollah praised the attack and a spokesman for the Palestinian Islamist group Hamas hailed it as "a response to the crime conducted by the occupation in Jenin and a natural response to the occupation's criminal actions".